The grocery run was not small

 Yes.
 Everyone with the link can add what they paid.

-If one person spent real money, a small shared tab is often less awkward than vague payback texts.
+If one person spent real money, a small shared tab is often clearer than vague payback texts.